Cypherado/Potato-Liberation/README.md

 V0.35
 * Added: All units are medics and engineers
 * Added: Health regeneration if at 75% or more health
-* Earplugs are now available.
+* Added: Earplugs are now available.
 Currently two known minor issues, check the issues page for details.
-* Rebalanced F-15E from 350 ammo to 1400 ammo.
+* Modified: Rebalanced F-15E from 350 ammo to 1400 ammo.
-* Removed F-15C
+* Removed: F-15C
-* Health Regen script should now work properly
+* Modified: Health Regen script should now work properly

 V0.34
 * Added: All units are medics and engineers